In an age of strong data privacy laws like GDPR and CCPA, data loss prevention (DLP) technology is becoming a critically important IT security tool.

 - Machine learning: Among the latest advances in DLP is machine learning capabilities that automatically identify potentially sensitive information, so it can be protected.

 How to choose a DLP solution

-When choosing a DLP technology or services, there are several key items for organizations to consider.
+When choosing a DLP technology or services, there are several key considerations organizations must take into account, including: